Free things to do in London are everywhere, and that’s something many visitors don’t realise at first.

 The Garden at 120

-A quiet, open-air rooftop garden in the City with no booking required.
-A great alternative to the busy Sky Garden.
+A quiet, open-air rooftop garden in the City with no booking required, which makes it a great alternative to the busier Sky Garden.
+From here, you’ll get excellent views of the London skyline, including landmarks like the Gherkin and the Walkie Talkie building.

 London Eye (Paid Alternative)

 The London Eye isn’t free, but it’s one of the most iconic ways to see London from above.
-The slow rotation gives you panoramic views over the Thames, Westminster, and the city skyline — especially beautiful at sunset.
+The slow rotation gives you panoramic views over the Thames, Westminster, and the surrounding skyline, and it’s especially beautiful around sunset when the city lights begin to appear.

-Tip: If you want to keep costs down, book online in advance or look for combo tickets.
-Otherwise, free viewpoints like the examples above offer fantastic views without the price tag.
+Tip: To keep costs down, book online in advance or look for combo tickets.
+Otherwise, many of the free viewpoints mentioned above offer fantastic skyline views without the price tag.

 Free Walking Routes & Outdoor Activities in London

-Wandering the streets in London is one of the easiest things to do for free.
-No ticket.
-No schedule.
-Just comfortable shoes and open eyes to notice the hidden gems and embrace whatever you stumble upon along the way.
+Wandering the streets of London is one of the easiest and most enjoyable things to do for free.
+No ticket, no schedule, just comfortable shoes and open eyes to notice the hidden gems and unexpected moments you stumble upon along the way.

 South Bank Walk (Westminster to Tower Bridge)

 One of the best free walks in London runs along the South Bank, from Westminster to London Bridge / Tower Bridge.
-You’ll pass major landmarks, street performers, book stalls, riverside cafés, and endless photo spots.
+Along the way, you’ll pass some of the city’s most iconic sights, plus street performers, second-hand book stalls, riverside cafés, and endless photo spots.

-It’s one of the easiest ways to see iconic attractions free of charge in a single walk.
+It’s also one of the easiest ways to see several famous London landmarks in a single walk, all completely free.

 Tower Bridge (Walk Across for Free)

 You don’t need a ticket to enjoy Tower Bridge.
-Walking across gives you classic views of the Thames and the City skyline.
+Simply walking across gives you classic views of the Thames and the City skyline.

-Tip: The glass walkway and engine rooms are paid, but worth it if you want the full experience.
+Tip: The glass walkway and engine rooms inside the bridge are paid, but worth it if you want the full experience.

 My personal take: If you choose just one paid attraction in London, make it the Tower of London.
 It’s a UNESCO World Heritage Site and not exactly “budget,” but it’s absolutely unmissable.
 The history, the Crown Jewels, and the atmosphere make it worth every penny — one of those sights you’ll remember long after your trip.